ViralTexts/gtr-clusters/clusters/18570825-sn84020712-HowToMakeWaterColdWithoutIce.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-GALLE
-Y, No. 69, King-street, Alexandria—Great im­
-provement in the Ambrotypes, or Pictubii on
-glass, plain or in colors, surpassing in beauty,
-durability, artistic effect, and life like expres­
-sion, any style of PORTRAITS ever before
-drawn by pencil or light.
-They are without the glare of a Daguerreo­
-type not reversed, and can be seen in any light
-aadistinctly as a fine engraving.
-The beauty of these PICTURES is beyond
-description; they must be seen to be appreciated.
-Specimens only at BENNETTS, No. 69, King
-street, where they are taken daily, without regard
-to weather.
-Exhibition free «* 17—dtf
-Anthracite coal.—We ha?7 a cargo
-of Anthracite Coal now at the wharf, con­
-listing of Egg, Range, and Foundry sites, which
-we will furnish to prompt customers at fair
-rates, [aug 5] NEVETT k SNOWDEN.

-MISCBLLAWBOUft BBADIKG.
 HOW TO MAKE WATER COLD WITH­
 OUT ICE.
 The following description of ft method of